Rithm Capital: Background

 In July 2023, after Goldman Sachs closed its consumer lending arm Marcus, it sold $1 billion of Marcus Loans to Värde Partners and $1.4 billion to Rithm.

 In July 2023, Sculptor Capital Management agreed to be acquired by Rithm for $639 million which was $11.15 per share.
 In August, Sculptor received a higher bid from a consortium of hedge funds led by Saba Capital Management along with Pershing Square Capital Management and Avenue Capital Group.
 Daniel Och was not satisfied with Rithm's offer and felt it didn't reflect the full value of the company.
-In October, Rithm increased its bid to $720 million at $12.70 per share which was accepted by both Sculptor and Och.
+In October, Rithm increased its bid of $720 million at $12.70 per share which was accepted by both Sculptor and Och.
 Although the consortium offered an even higher bid, it was rejected as Sculptor did not believe it could be delivered.
 On November 17, the deal was completed after the shareholders agreed to the acquisition.